 Remember you have car insurance to protect you, so make sure you let your insurer know as soon as possible.
 Here’s our step by step guide to what to do if you have an accident:

 1. Stop as soon as you can

 However minor you think a car accident is, you must stop.
 In fact, failing to do so is an offence under the Road Traffic Act.¹ Turn your engine off and remain at the scene for as long as necessary.
-Turn on your hazard warning lights if appropriate.
+Turn on your hazard warning lights, or take out a warning triangle, if appropriate.

 If you leave your car, make sure you and everyone else is in a safe place and away from moving traffic.
 This is particularly important if you are on a motorway – if possible, stay well away from the traffic, the hard shoulder and central reservation.²

 Take a look around and if you suspect that anyone has been injured in the accident, you should call the emergency services immediately.
 The police should also be called if the incident is blocking the road.

 At insurethebox we provide Accident Alert as standard in all our policies.
 The black box fitted in your car might sense any strong impact on the car and alert us.
 If we’re unable to contact you and your car is stationary, we’ll assess all the circumstances relating to the incident, such as the location, the time of day and the force of the impact.
 If we think it’s appropriate, we’ll attempt to contact the emergency services and request that they attend*.

 *Please note we’re not able to guarantee that the emergency services will attend in these circumstances, so you should still attempt to contact them yourself if it is necessary and you are able to.
 Don’t forget to notify us of any incident.

 3. Exchange details

 All drivers involved (regardless of who you think was at fault) should exchange names, addresses, telephone numbers, vehicle registrations numbers, insurance company details and if possible, policy numbers.